milliechapman/academic-kickstart/content/publications.md

 </style>

 Please visit my
 [Google Scholar](https://scholar.google.com/citations?user=xJHRncgAAAAJ&hl=en) or  [ORCID](https://orcid.org/0000-0002-1377-1539) for the most up-to-date list of publications.
+If you are unable to access a PDF, just send me an email and I'll be more happy to share!

 1. Cunningham, et al. [including __Chapman__] (2014).
 Impaired consciousness in partial seizures is bimodally distributed. _Neurology._ <br />
 [PDF](https://n.neurology.org/content/82/19/1736.short)